Did you know that you can combine Principal Components Analysis (PCA) and K-means Clustering to improve segmentation results?

 After data standardization, we may proceed with the next step, namely Dimensionality Reduction.

 We’ll employ PCA to reduce the number of features in our data set.
-If you need a refresher on Principal Components Analysis, you can check out our blog post on the topic.
+Before that, make sure you refresh your knowledge on what is Principal Components Analysis.

 In any case, here are the steps to performing dimensionality reduction using PCA.